JereKuusela/valheim-expand_world/README.md

 - enabled (default: `true`): Quick way to disable this entry.
 - biome: List of possible biomes.
 - biomeArea: List of possible biome areas (edge = zones with multiple biomes, median = zones with only a single biome).
+- dungeon: Overrides the default dungeon generator with a custom one from `expand_dungeons.yaml`.
 - quantity: Maximum amount.
 Actual amount is determined if enough suitable positions are found.
 The base .cfg has a setting to multiply these.
 - minDistance (default: `0.0` of world radius): Minimum distance from the world center.
 Values higher than 1.0 are considered meters and are automatically scaled with the world radius.
 - maxDistance (default: `1.0` of world radius): Maximum distance from the world center.
 Values higher than 1.0 are considered meters and are automatically scaled with the world radius.